-The course consists of 2 hours of lectures, a 1-hour tutorial, and a 2-hour laboratory session each fortnight.
-Tutorials and Laboratory classes start in week 4.
+The course consists of 2-3 hours of lectures per week, a 1-2 hours of tutorials per fortnight and a 3-4 hours laboratory per fortnight.

+Tutorials and laboratory classes start in week 2.
+Further details re the laboratory classes TBA.